How to Find Motivated Buyers & Sell Your Home in Winter

 Use virtual tour tools

-Many local realtors can create high-quality virtual tours that provides a comprehensive and immersive experience.
-Include 360-degree views, detailed floor plans, and even drone footage of the exterior.
+Many local realtors can create immersive tours with 360 views, floor plans, and drone footage.

 The art of negotiating with winter buyers: What to expect